The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 VV Cephei

-VV Cephei is a 5th magnitude red supergiant, variable binary star system located approximately 4,900 light-years from Earth and most fittingly in the constellation Cepheus, "the King."
-With an apparent magnitude of 4.9 to 5.4, it is one of the largest known stars in the Milky Way.
-This red supergiant is believed to have a mass of 19 solar masses.
-VV Cephei consists of two stars–a cooler red supergiant star and a hotter blue-white sequence star.
-Look for it just inside Cepheus' "square house" using binoculars or a telescope.
+VV Cephei is a 5th magnitude red supergiant and variable binary star system located about 4,900 light-years from Earth in the constellation Cepheus, "the King."
+With an apparent magnitude ranging from 4.9 to 5.4, it is one of the largest known stars in the Milky Way, with about 19 solar masses.
+VV Cephei has two stars: a cooler red supergiant and a hotter blue-white sequence star.
+You can spot it just inside Cepheus' "square house" using binoculars or a telescope.

 Other Notable Celestial Events this Autumn